davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 		]

-Next we model our agents.
-Our agents exist in a 2D space and have a strategy, a score, and a last_ation to keep track of behavior and performance.
+#Next we model our agents.
+Our agents exist in a 2D space and have a strategy, a score, and a last_action to keep track of behavior and performance.
 For now, we will randomly assign them their strategy and geographic location.

 		class Agent